Some common viral infections are caused by herpesviruses. Eight different herpesviruses infect people:

 Human herpesviruses 6 and 7 cause a childhood infection called roseola infantum Roseola Infantum Roseola infantum is a viral infection of infants or very young children that causes a high fever followed by a rash.
 Roseola infantum is caused by human herpesvirus-6.
 Typical symptoms include... read more .

 Human herpesvirus 8 causes certain cancers (Kaposi sarcoma Kaposi Sarcoma Kaposi sarcoma is a skin cancer that causes multiple flat pink, red, or purple patches or bumps on the skin.
 It is caused by human herpesvirus type 8 infection.
-One or a few spots may appear... read more and some types of lymphoma), in people with a weakened immune system such as people with AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more .
+One or a few spots may appear... read more and some types of lymphoma), in people with a weakened immune system such as people with AIDS Acquired immunodeficiency syndrome (AIDS) Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more .

 Did You Know...

 All of the herpesviruses cause lifelong infection because the virus remains within its host cell in an inactive (dormant or latent) state.
 Sometimes the virus reactivates and produces further episodes of disease.
 Symptoms from reactivation can be different than the symptoms of the initial infection.
 Reactivation may occur rapidly or many years after the initial infection.
 (See also Overview of Viral Infections Overview of Viral Infections A virus is composed of nucleic acid, either DNA or RNA, surrounded by a protein coat.
 It requires a living cell in which to multiply.
 A viral infection can lead to a spectrum of symptoms from... read more .)